-LU: 3 complementary static tests are required on 6 parts to assess the latch-up performance.
-A supply overvoltage (applied to each power supply pin) and a current injection (applied to each input, output and configurable I/O pin) are performed on each sample.
+■ LU: Three complementary static tests are required on six parts to assess the latch-up performance.
+A supply overvoltage (applied to each power supply pin) and a current injection

+(applied to each input, output and configurable I/O pin) are performed on each sample.
 This test conforms to the EIA/JESD 78 IC latch-up standard.
-For more details, refer to the application note AN1181.
+For more details, refer to application note AN1181.